lanPN85/taskflow/README.md

 If you ever find yourself in Bob and Chuck's situation, Taskflow may be able to help you :)

+I wrote Taskflow because I found myself constantly checking the lab workstation to run my GPU tasks.
+Taskflow is dead simple.
+It simply delays the execution of whatever command passed to it until it's appropriate to start.
+It features a simple scheduler so multiple tasks can be queued up at the same time.
+If you want something to run and there's no resource for it yet, just schedule it with Taskflow!

+Taskflow is NOT a distributed task runner.
+There is no virtualization layer, tasks are executed in the same shell with the same environment.
+This means you can put `taskflow run` before any command or workflow you currently have, no change required.

 ## Installation
 ### Ubuntu
 TODO